CAISO: Sex and Gender Justice

 These renewed and updated demands remain pressing and urgent as ever:

-3) Ensure sufficient financial and organisational support and resources for national support systems that provide services to survivors and victims, including the: Shelters, Victim and Witness Support Unit, Gender and Child Affairs Division, the emergency hotline 800-SAVE, and the newly established TTPS Gender Based Violence Unit.
+3) Ensure sufficient financial and organisational support and resources for national support systems that provide services to survivors and victims, including Shelters, Victim and Witness Support Unit, Gender and Child Affairs Division, the emergency hotline 800-SAVE, and the newly established TTPS Gender-Based Violence Unit.

 4) Establish a Social Fund as a national budgetary priority to support NGO-led shelters and civil society members providing services to persons affected by gender-based violence.